tabhero/chrome-extension/README.md

     - The frontend state is not reactive.
 For example, if we change the state in frontend X, that state change will not be reflected in frontend Y until Y is restarted.
     - We don't have to handle state conflicts between the frontend and the backend.
 The frontend state takes precedence and overwrites the backend state.
     - When frontend X is switched off, there is no guarantee that on the next startup, the state of X will be the same as before switching off.
 This is because frontend Y might have overwritten the backend state that X is initialised from.
 We can have this guarantee only for the very last frontend that wrote to the backend.
+    - When a frontend goes offline, and other online frontends exists, then any state updates to the offline frontend is no longer syncable.
+Those updates will live only till it goes back online, during which it'll all be overwritten.

 ## Anomalies